 - The borrower's willingness and ability to repay debt as demonstrated by the borrower's credit and employment/income history, assets and liabilities. - The borrower's commitment to the purchase (equity and down payment). - The appraisal report (supported value of the collateral, market conditions, salability). - WHEDA, Investor and regulatory compliance.

-Our guides, matrices and overlay grids establish boundaries of acceptable risk.
+Our guides and matrices establish boundaries of acceptable risk.

 3.00 Mortgage Eligibility